cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: F_LW_01
   :derivedfrom: U_INSTRUCTION_SET_01

-  The LW behavior shall be applied when the opcode is LOAD and func3 is 0x2.

-.. requirement:: F_LW_02
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The result of LW shall be the 32-bit value stored in memory at the address determined by the signed sum of its first and second parameters.
+  When the opcode is LOAD and the func3 field is 0x2, the register pointed by the rd field shall be the 32-bit value stored in memory at the address specified by the signed sum of the register pointed by the rs1 field and the immediate value.

 LBU
 ```